peteroupc/html3dutil/doc/extras_evaluators.SurfaceOfRevolution.md

 <a name='extras_evaluators_SurfaceOfRevolution.torus'></a>
 ### (static) module:extras/evaluators~SurfaceOfRevolution.torus(outerRadius, innerRadius, [curve], [axis])

-A surface evaluator object for a torus, a special case of a surface of revolution.
+A <a href="Surface.md">surface evaluator object</a> for a torus, a special case of a surface of revolution.

 #### Parameters

 * `outerRadius` (Type: number)<br>Radius from the center to the innermost part of the torus.
 * `innerRadius` (Type: number)<br>Radius from the inner edge to the innermost part of the torus.
-* `curve` (Type: Object) (optional)<br>A curve evaluator object that describes a 2-dimensional curve to serve as the cross section of the torus.
+* `curve` (Type: Object) (optional)<br>A <a href="Curve.md">curve evaluator object</a> that describes a 2-dimensional curve to serve as the cross section of the torus.
 The curve need not be closed; in fact, certain special surfaces can result by leaving the ends open.
 If null, undefined, or omitted, uses a circular cross section with a radius of 1.
 * `axis` (Type: Array.&lt;number>) (optional)<br>Axis of rotation, which the torus will pass through.
 If null, undefined, or omitted, the positive Z axis (0, 0, 1) will be the axis of rotation.
 This parameter is a 3-element array describing the X, Y, and Z coordinates, respectively, of a 3D point.
 The axis of rotation will run in the direction from the origin to the point given in this parameter.
 This parameter need not be a <a href="tutorial-glmath.md">unit vector</a>.

 #### Return Value